 INA MAY GASKIN: I can turn the pages.
 The two women here were teachers at the same small school in Woodbury, New Jersey.
 They knew each other, each one having her first baby.
 She died of—

 AMY GOODMAN: Melissa Susan Farah.

 INA MAY GASKIN: Melissa Susan Farah died—no, I’m sorry.
 Valerie Scythes died first.
-And she probably was—the nurses had too much to do, so when she needed help after her Caesarean—you’re supposed to get up and move around after you’ve had abdominal surgery, so that you don’t die from a pulmonary embolism, which it was the cause of her death 30 hours after she gave birth.
+And she probably was—the nurses had too much to do, so when she needed help after her cesarean—you’re supposed to get up and move around after you’ve had abdominal surgery, so that you don’t die from a pulmonary embolism, which it was the cause of her death 30 hours after she gave birth.
 But she didn’t have adequate postpartum care even in the hospital.
-And she, too, had a Caesarean.
+And she, too, had a cesarean.

 AMY GOODMAN: Melissa Susan Farah.